jkoganem/king-gizzard-setlist-prediction/README.md

 ### Stage 4: Temporal Graph Neural Network (44.08%)

-We then implemented the model (with appropriate modifications to our problem) in KDD 2022 [1], which treats songs as nodes in a graph and uses temporal attention to model evolving patterns.
+We then implemented the model (with appropriate modifications to our problem) in [1], which treats songs as nodes in a graph and uses temporal attention to model evolving patterns.
 This allows us to capture co-occurrence relationships directly.

 **How it works**:
 1. For each prediction, look at previous 5 shows